Want to live under a rock on Election Day? You can in this underground rental.

 One five-night stay in a Farmington, N.M., vacation listing called “Under a Rock” will be available to book on Hotels.com starting at 9 a.m. on Oct.
 9. The listing will go to the fastest booker.
 The isolated cave apartment located in the remote desert is hosting the booking from Nov.
 2 through Nov.
 7 for $25 plus tax — or around $5 per night.

-“After you’ve cast your ballot (by mail, absentee, early voting, etc.!), you can check out of the news feed negativity and check in to a man-made cave built 50 feet below ground,” Hotels.com said in a news release.
+“After you’ve cast your ballot (by mail, absentee, early voting, etc.!), you can check out of the news feed negativity and check in to a man-made cave built 50 feet below ground,” Hotels.com said in a statement.

 While the listing is equipped with WiFi and TV, the booking site calls for guests to relax and "cut all access to WiFi, cable TV, and daily newspaper service” by taking advantage of its rooftop terrace, fireplace and nearby hiking trails.